 Arjan’s son, realised that survival in those circumstances required

-and spiritual) maintaining an armed legion of Sikh warrior-saints.
+other piri (spiritual power).
+Maintained an armed legion of Sikh warrior-saints.

 He ensured his followers were capable of defending against the oppressors.

 Till then the Mughals thought to be invincible - but Guru Hargobind

 7th Guru Har Rai, born 16 January 1630, Guru 3 March 1644 to 6 October

 Har Rai became the Sikh Guru at age 14 after the death of his grandfather